 If you have experience in any of the following areas that could be useful:

-- The world of education, particularly around the curriculum and student progress.
+- The world of education, particularly student progress.

 - Leadership and management.

-The governing body also consists of representatives from the staff and parents/carers.
+The Governing Body also consists of representatives from the staff and the community.
 This ensures we have a wide range of skills and experiences.

 What are the benefits of being a governor?

-As a governor, you can make a meaningful difference to your local community and give something back.
+As a governor, you can make a meaningful difference to your child's school and give something back.
 You can also gain the opportunity to further develop your existing professional skills with an organisation that really benefits from them, and you can gain valuable experience for your own development.

-Who is eligible to be a Community Governor?
+Who is eligible to be a Parent Governor?

 What happens next?